 “She had the warmest and most welcoming personality.
 [She was] quirky, funny, and a beautiful and compassionate heart thrown in as a bonus.
 She was an incredibly special lady.
 I know in my heart that Heather could never and would never have killed herself.”

-Yet, despite their confidence that her death was not intentional, Heather’s death hasn’t been ruled accidental or homicidal.
-According to CBS, authorities indicated that there is a strong argument that points to homicide, but also a strong argument that points to possible suicide.
+According to CBS 46, authorities said that there is a strong argument that points to homicide, but also a strong argument that points to possible suicide.

-Efforts to reach Turner have been unsuccessful so far.
+Efforts to reach Andy Turner, who has maintained his innocence since his wife’s death, have been unsuccessful so far.